project-jam/jamutilities/README.md

 # jamutilities

+JamUtilities is a discord ALMOST multipurpose discord bot, that has fun commands, moderation commands, utility commands, and your own owner section commands!

-To install dependencies:
+To install dependencies, install Bun, and then run:

 ```bash
 bun install
 ```

-To run:
+To run the bot, type:

 ```bash
 bun start
 ```

-For some reasons, we use bun to speed up the process of installing and starting the app, unlike nodejs and npm/yarn.
+For some reasons, we use Bun (https://bun.sh) to speed up the process of installing and starting the app, unlike nodejs and npm/yarn, they're soo slow!

 # Blacklist

-You can also blacklist discord users with `/blacklist` with bunch of selections
+You can also blacklist discord users with `/blacklist` with bunch of selections.

 Currently, we have those options:
 `add`